mj3cheun/resume-html/README.md

 Author: Manfred Cheung

 ## To Export
-Print to PDF using Google Chrome
+Save as PDF using the print feature in Google Chrome